Cerebral Palsy

 Key Facts

-- Key pathology: Periventricular leukomalacia (PVL) in preterm; watershed infarcts in term
+- Neuropathology: Periventricular leukomalacia (PVL) in preterm; basal ganglia/thalamic injury in term asphyxia; focal infarcts in hemiplegia

 Clinical Pearls